dfircheatsheet/dfircheatsheet.github.io/resources/user-activity-eventlogs.md

    * On workstations, you will often see current session disconnected (4779) followed by RDP connection (4778)
    * These events are also used to track "Fast User Switching" sessions
    * The auxiliary logs Remote Desktop Services - RDPCoreTS and TerminalServices-RemoteConnectionManager record similar info
+   * New in Win8: System log events include user account information (previously only available in the Security log)
+   * Security State Change Auditing must be enabled to log time changes into the Security log